cloudspores/rate_quote_client/README.md

 ![alt text](https://github.com/cloudspores/rate_quote_client/blob/master/ScreenShot.png?raw=true)

+## Description
-Rate Quote webpage using React and Redux that allows a user to enter loan information and then display rate quotes from OwnUp API.
+Rate Quote application using React and Redux that allows a user to enter loan information and then display rate quotes retrieved from the OwnUp Service via a REST interface.
+This application aims to provide quotes from multiple local lenders for the best rate for the customer.

+The intial goal was to build a JS client API kit from the swagger spec file - please see the Rate-Quote-Client-SDK repository.
+There were some issues getting React to call out to the SDK library generated using swagger-codegen:
+`swagger-codegen generate -i ./code-challenge.yaml -l javascript -o . --additional-properties usePromises=true,useES6=true`

+The code as it stands does not use the code generated SDK.
+It is however a worthwhile pursuit, particularly for code robustness and testing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).